-March 31, 2017 Average for first quarter of 2017
+December 31, 2016 Average for fourth quarter of 2016

-Level 1 assets 42,365 39,968
+Level 1 assets 41,440 38,910

-Level 2a assets 12 12
+Level 2a assets 13 13

-Level 2b assets - -
+Level 2b assets -

-Total HQLA 42,377 39,980
+Total HQLA 41,453 38,923

 The ratio is primarily cyclical and may be forecast based on internal estimates by the Bank.
 The key factor which affects evolution of this ratio over time is growth in Bank business, both in raising and management of source composition and increase in uses.
+In 2016, the Bank acted to increase this ratio, in conformity with the outline described in Proper Banking Conduct Directive 221, to achieve a minimum ratio of 80% in 2016 and a minimum ratio of 100% at the start of 2017, through dynamic management of source composition.
 The Bank's Board of Directors and management have specified an additional safety margin over and above the required minimum ratio, so that the effective restrictions used for current management are higher than stipulated by the aforementioned directive.